-Sydney Metro has two core components:
+Sydney Metro has four core components:

 - Sydney Metro City & Southwest - a new 30km metro line linking with Metro Northwest at Chatswood, and then under Sydney Harbour, through the CBD and south west to Bankstown.
 It is due to open in 2024 with the capacity to run a metro train every two minutes each way under the centre of Sydney.